How do guarantor loans work?

 Is this all too complicated?
 Just let our guarantor loan calculator figure it all out for you.

 What types of guarantees are there?

-Security guarantee: With this type of guarantee, the guarantor uses real estate that they own as additional security for your loan.
+Security guarantee: With this type of guarantee, the guarantor uses their real estate as additional security for your loan.
 If the guarantor already has a loan on their property, then, in most cases, the bank can take a second mortgage as security.

-This type of guarantee is most often used when first home buyers with an excellent credit history are buying a home but have no deposit.
+This type of guarantee is most often used when first home buyers with an excellent credit history buy a home but have no deposit.
 The guarantor is also called an “equity guarantor” by some lenders.